Skip to main content

 PCOS / PMOS Phenotype Quiz — A, B, C or D?

 The Rotterdam criteria (2003, updated 2023) define 4 clinical phenotypes of PCOS/PMOS.
-This non-diagnostic tool helps you identify your probable profile to better prepare your medical consultation.
+12 questions to identify your probable profile and prepare your consultation.

-⚠️ This quiz does not diagnose anything.
+This quiz does not diagnose anything.
 Only a doctor can confirm a PCOS/PMOS diagnosis based on clinical examination, blood tests, and pelvic ultrasound.
-Use this quiz as a preparation tool before your appointment.

 Understanding the 4 Rotterdam Phenotypes

-The Rotterdam 2003 criteria identify 3 diagnostic criteria for PCOS: (1) chronic anovulation, (2) clinical or biochemical hyperandrogenism, (3) polycystic ovarian morphology (PCOM).
-A diagnosis requires at least 2 of these 3 criteria.
+The Rotterdam 2003 criteria identify 3 diagnostic axes for PCOS/PMOS: (1) chronic anovulation, (2) clinical or biochemical hyperandrogenism, (3) polycystic ovarian morphology (PCOM) or elevated AMH.
+A diagnosis requires at least 2 of these 3 criteria — creating 4 distinct phenotypes.

 A (classic)Most severe